Asuna-Cross/Asuna-Cross.github.io/_posts/2023-05-25-Windows-Install.md

 Recently I upgraded to a new laptop as my old one was no longer able to keep up with the requests I was placing on it.

-The new laptop has been duel booted with Linux and Windows, the next few posts will be details of how I set up both sides of my installation and how to duel boot based off of my experiences with the laptop.
+The new laptop has been dual booted with Linux and Windows, the next few posts will be details of how I set up both sides of my installation and how to dual boot based off of my experiences with the laptop.

-For reference, the laptop is from the MSI Katana range, this will be important to know when it comes to the duel booting segment in a future post.
+For reference, the laptop is from the MSI Katana range, this will be important to know when it comes to the dual booting segment in a future post.

 ## Windows Installation